brianpattie/concurrency/README.md

 # concurrency

 This repo contains solutions to a series of toy concurrency problems taken from The Little Book of Semaphores by Allen B. Downey.
-These were written as part of an assignment for my Concurrency course at the University of Victoria.

 The folders' contents are as follows:
 1) bfs - A Rust implementation of a multithreaded breadth-first search algorithm.
 New threads are spawned to explore each new node, after which they terminate.